PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Character Creation.md

 Write this on your character sheet under "Concept" **Editor's Note**: If it helps, think of this as sort of a class for your character.
 # Answer These 10 Questions
-Many answers to these questions will all become [[The Character Sheet#Traits|Traits]].
+Many answers to these questions will all become [[Character Sheet Definitions#Traits|Traits]].
 Be sure to understand what Traits cannot be as well as what they can be.
 **Editor's Note**: Some of these questions refer to the crew and having already joined, but again your players may not have been in the position to have joined the crew before the game started.
 Really, this is my only criticism of character-creation.
 I have used these 10 questions in other game systems to help players build more interesting characters.
 ## 1. Why did you join the crew?
 What is your main goal that you are trying to accomplish?
 These are not necessarily known to all characters